OpenSage: Self-programming Agent Generation Engine: Evaluation

 \textbf{Benchmarks.} To evaluate self-generating agent topology and our tooling system, we select \cybergym~\cite{wang2025cybergym}.
 This large-scale benchmark features 1,507 real-world C/C++ vulnerabilities, where the agent must craft proof-of-concept (PoC) input for vulnerability reproduction. \cybergym presents complex reasoning tasks that naturally decompose into sub-tasks, require extensive domain-specific knowledge about security vulnerabilities, and demand specialized tools and containerized environments for execution.

 To test whether \sys generalizes across heterogeneous task domains, we select \tb~\cite{tbench_2025}.
 This benchmark comprises 89 expert-curated terminal tasks in containerized environments, spanning diverse categories (e.g., SWE, scientific computing, ML) of high-skill tasks.
 We run experiments with 5 trials using the official evaluation framework~\cite{Shaw_Harbor_Framework_2025}, following all specified time and compute constraints.
+We further benchmark on \devopsgym~\cite{tang2026devops}, the first benchmark covering the complete DevOps cycle with 705 real-world tasks across build and configuration, monitoring, issue resolving, and test generation, plus 17 end-to-end pipeline tasks that chain all four stages sequentially.

 We select \swebenchpro~\cite{deng2025swebenchpro} to evaluate our memory mechanism on long-horizon tasks, which require agents to maintain and retrieve context over extended trajectories.
 Python is the only programming language that is supported by all major SWE agents (including our baseline), and it is the most widely used language.
 Hence, we run our experiment on all 266 Python tasks in \swebenchpro.
 Moreover, we further evaluate \sys's hierarchical memory management on long-term dialogues using \locomo in~\Cref{appx:eval_locomo}, thereby demonstrating the generality of our memory design.